phpMussel/phpMussel/_docs/readme.en.txt

     on your local machine.
 Once you've determined that you're happy with the location chosen for phpMussel, continue.

- 2) phpMussel requires php to be installed on the host machine in order to execute.
-If you don't have php installed on your machine, please install php on your machine, following any instructions supplied by the php installer.
+ 2) phpMussel requires PHP to be installed on the host machine in order to execute.
+If you don't have PHP installed on your machine, please install PHP on your machine, following any instructions supplied by the php installer.

  3) Optionally (strongly recommended for advanced users, but not recommended